 • identify continuity and change – describe what has changed and what has remained the same over time

-• take a variety of historical perspectives – understand the past from the perspective of the past; see the “past as a foreign country” with different social, cultural, intellectual, and emotional contexts that shaped people’s lives and actions.
+• take a variety of historical perspectives – understand the past from the perspective of the past, and the “past as a foreign country” with different social, cultural, intellectual, and emotional contexts that shaped people’s lives and actions

 These historical thinking concepts will expand your approach to the study of history.
 Instead of accepting or compiling what others have to say about history, you’ll be able to form your own opinions and to assess the claims of others based on evidence.